Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 ## Multiple Regression Analysis

-The following code chunk performs a multiple regression analysis on the data sample using the selected model.
+The following code chunk performs a multiple regression analysis on the data sample using the selected variables.
 It then displays the results.

 ``` r
 # Multiple Regression